gabriel-ferreira-life/Face-Mask-Detection/README.md

 ## **Usage**
 1. Install packages in the `requirements.txt`
-2. Run the following main.py in the `production` directory:
+2. Open Terminal and run the following main.py in the `production` directory
+3. Follow instructions to choose the type of input (image, video, or webcam input).

 ## **Directory Structure**
 Face-Mask-Detection